 Day 7: Check-In and Support

 Ask how it's going.
 Make it easy to get help if they're stuck.
-This is where you catch people before they disengage.

 Day 14-30: Education and Expansion